Understand data scraping vs web crawling differences: definitions, tools, techniques, and when to use each. Plus how proxies support both approaches.

 Real-World Workflow: E-Commerce Price Intelligence

 Phase 1: Initial crawling.
 For each target site, seed the crawler with the homepage and main category pages.
 The crawler follows navigation links, category hierarchies, and pagination to discover all product URLs.
-It classifies pages by type — is this a product page, a category page, a blog post, or a support page?
+It classifies pages by type, is this a product page, a category page, a blog post, a support page?
 Only product page URLs advance to the scraping phase.
 After the initial crawl, you have a URL inventory: maybe 2,000 products from a small competitor, 500,000 from a large one.

 Phase 3: Production scraping.
-Run scrapers against the full URL inventory on a schedule — daily for fast-changing categories like electronics, weekly for stable categories like industrial supplies.
+Run scrapers against the full URL inventory on a schedule, daily for fast-changing categories like electronics, weekly for stable categories like industrial supplies.
 Compare extracted prices against previous scraping runs to detect changes.
 Flag significant price movements for analyst review.

 Phase 4: Maintenance crawling.
 Run periodic re-crawls (weekly or monthly) to discover new products added to competitor sites and remove discontinued products from your inventory.
-This maintenance crawling keeps your URL inventory current without the overhead of a full initial crawl.
+Maintenance crawling keeps your URL inventory current without the overhead of a full initial crawl.
 Compare the newly discovered URL set against your existing inventory to identify additions and removals.

 Choosing the Right Approach for Your Project

 Do you know which specific pages contain your data?
 If yes, skip crawling entirely.
 Build a scraper targeting those known URLs.
-If no — if you need to discover pages dynamically — include a crawling component.
+If no, if you need to discover pages dynamically, include a crawling component.

 Do you need structured data from pages, or just the pages themselves?
 If you need structured data fields (prices, names, dates, specifications), you need scraping.
 If you only need page URLs, content classification, or link structure, crawling alone suffices.